 - The committee of jurisdiction sends a letter requesting a hearing by the Rules Committee.
 The letter usually includes a request that a hearing be scheduled, a stipulation of the type of special rule desired, the amount of debate time needed, and any waivers of House rules necessary for consideration of the bill.

-- Rules Committee marks up a special rule.
-The Rules Committee, in consultation with the majority leadership and the substantive committee chairmen, determines the type of rule to be granted, including the amount of general debate, the amendment process, and waivers to be granted, if any.
+- The Rules Committee marks up a special rule, and in consultation with the majority leadership and the relevant committee chairs, determines the type of rule to be granted, including the amount of general debate, the amendment process, and waivers to be granted, if any.

 - The special rule is reported and filed.
 Special rules must be filed from the floor while the House is in session.

 - The special rule is considered and debated in the House.
 After a one-day layover, special rules may be considered on the House floor at any time.
 A two-thirds vote is necessary to consider a special rule on the same day that it is reported.
 The rule is debated under the hour rule.
-Special rules reported by the Rules Committee are debated under a House rule that permits Members specifically recognized by the Chair to hold the floor for no more than one hour.
 The hour is managed by the majority party member of the Rules Committee calling up the rule, not the committee that reported the underlying bill.
 Out of custom, one-half the time is yielded to a minority member of the Rules Committee.
 At the end of debate, the previous question is put to a vote in order to cut off further debate, prevent the offering of additional amendments to the rule, and bring the special rule to an immediate vote.

 Special Rule Types

 Rules are traditionally referred to along a spectrum, where on one end they are open and the other they are closed.
 While there is wide variation in the middle, there are certain standard kinds of rules.